 Paul and Buglife’s first pesticide campaign successfully introduced a global ban on the chemical cypermethrin after their research showed how wildly detrimental it was to invertebrates found in freshwater.

 Saved the eradication of the last habitats of an extremely rare spider called the horrid ground-weaver.

-Will be the end of 2020 finished mapping B-lines across all of the United Kingdom.
-B-lines are sort of invertebrate “highways” to connect dispersed non connected habitats.
-These B-lines maps out the best way to create connectivity in the countryside and requires only about 10% of the land use, than if you were just randomly replacing.
+Had by the end of 2020 finished mapping B-lines across all of the United Kingdom.
+B-lines are a sort of invertebrate “highway” to connect dispersed non connected habitats.
+These B-lines map out the best way to create connectivity in the countryside and require only about 10 % of the land use, compared to if you were just randomly replacing.